 Though, there are some actions you can take to make it more difficult for bad actors to come onto your network.
-Making the switch on your devices from automatically connecting to your home or school network to logging in each time may be a good starting point.
+Making the switch on your devices from automatically connecting to your home or work network to logging in each time may be a good starting point.
 Yes, it's easy and convenient for you to automatically connect or search for open WiFi locations but that is incredibly dangerous for your device and the future networks you connect to.
-Attackers may create fake WiFi connections or use a"Man in the Middle" attack to obtain your password information for your device.
+Attackers may create fake WiFi connections or is the "Man in the Middle" and obtain your password information for your device and use that to further exploit your network.

 At the end of the day, we know that attackers are out there and that breaches will happen.
-Know that the bad actors are one step away from reaching sensitive data and that you should be well versed on what you can do to protect your faculty, staff and students.
-The information you keep will have an effect on these students for the rest of their lives so while you may only have them for two to four years, your actions could have much bigger consequences.

-Having a strong understanding of what your current IT environment looks like and what vulnerabilities are high priorities for your organization, consider speaking with one of our security consultants about Core Impact/SCS services.
+Know that the bad actors out there are one step away from reaching sensitive data and that you should be well versed on what you can do to protect your government agency and the communities you are serving. " Having a strong understanding of what your current IT environment looks like and what vulnerabilities are high priorities for your organization is crucial towards your organization's security posture.
+Consider speaking with one of our security consultants about Core Impact or our security consulting services, today!